 Geographers often choose to study Masters or postgraduate diplomas to specialise in a specific area, such as geographical information systems, remote sensing, environmental conservation, environmental management, oceanography, coastal and marine management, meteorology or water resources.

 Postgraduate courses in teaching, surveying or urban/rural planning are also popular, as they qualify you to work in those career areas.
 Some geographers also opt to take business or management courses.

-Six months after graduating, more than half of geography graduates are in paid work, either in the UK or overseas.
+Six months after graduating, around 60% geography graduates are in paid work, either in the UK or overseas.

 For a detailed breakdown of what geography graduates are doing six months after graduation, see What Do Graduates Do?